Preparing for a PPC interview? Here are some of the commonly-asked Google AdWords interview questions and answers.

 Q9.
 Which settings cannot be changed after creating an AdWords account?

+Ans.
 Time zone and currency.

 Q10.
 What should be the ideal quality score for AdWords?

+Ans.
 Google benchmarked 5 and above as the ideal quality scores for best results.

 Q11.
 What is CTR and how to calculate it?

+Ans.
 Every time a user views the ad, it is called an impression (whether a user clicks on the ad or not), whereas a click is considered when the user clicks on the ad.

 Q13.
 What are the different types of automatic bidding strategies?

+Ans.
 The different automatic bidding strategies in AdWords are:

-Maximise clicks – automatically adjusts bid to get as many likes as per the budget.
+- Maximize clicks – automatically adjusts bid to get as many likes as per the budget.

-Target search page location – automatically sets bid to increase the chances of an ad getting displayed at the top of the google search page or on the 1st search page.
+- Target search page location – automatically sets bid to increase the chances of an ad getting displayed at the top of the google search page or on the 1st search page.

-Target CPA – automatically sets bid to get the maximum conversions as per the target CPA.
+- Target CPA – automatically sets bid to get the maximum conversions as per the target CPA.